umrover/mrover-electrical/README.md

 Michigan Mars Rover Team

-Hello and Welcome to the Controls and Data Handling git hub repository!
+Hello and Welcome to the Controls and Data Handling (now called Embedded Hardware) git hub repository!

 For a brief intro to git, installing gitbash, and using gitbash go to this link: